-We will make best use of technical innovations, data and fiscal incentives to encourage and enable active travel and promote travel behaviour change.
+We will make best use of technical innovations, data and fiscal incentives to encourage and enable Active Travel and promote travel behaviour change.
 Technical innovations include journey planning apps, incentive platforms and digital mobility competitions.
 Better access to e-bikes and cargo bikes can make journeys easier and more responsive to modern lifestyles.
 E-scooters also offer opportunities for enhanced mobility, pending forthcoming legislation.
-Bike share schemes, on street cycle counters with digital messaging and active travel community events give active travel a visual focus, and can become an entry point for new users.
+Bike share schemes, on street cycle counters with digital messaging and Active Travel community events give Active Travel a visual focus, and can become an entry point for new users.

 Better integration with public transport will include bike carriage on trains, secure cycle parking at bus and rail stations, real time travel information boards and the development of Mobility Hubs.
-Fiscal incentives such as CycleToWork, walk/ cycle business travel allowances, and entrance discounts for active travel users at popular destinations are an important tool to trigger awareness of different travel alternatives.
+Fiscal incentives such as Cycle To Work scheme, walk/cycle business travel allowances, and entrance discounts for Active Travel users at popular destinations are an important tool to trigger awareness of different travel alternatives.

-We will work with the NTA and local providers such as Age Friendly Fingal to develop a structured network of coordinated bike share schemes, support the provision of electric bike sharing schemes, and put in place interoperability between schemes.
+We will work with the NTA and local organisations such as Age Friendly Fingal to develop a structured network of coordinated bike share schemes, support the provision of electric bike sharing schemes, and put in place interoperability between schemes.
 We will work with public transport operators to deliver measures which improve information, safety and cycle parking at bus stops, DART and regional rail stations and future Luas and Metrolink stops.
 We will monitor emerging mobility trends and respond accordingly (for example, the use of eScooters).